ZupIT/beagle-docs/content/en/overview.md

 }
 ```

 > You can have full control of the network request triggered by this remote image.
 You just need to configure your own Network Layer as a Beagle Dependency.
-To better understand how you can do that, or how to configure other Beagle Dependencies, you can check the [Customization section]({{< ref path="resources/customization/_index.md" >}}).
+To better understand how to do that, or how to configure other Beagle Dependencies, you can check the [Customization section]({{< ref path="resources/customization/_index.md" >}}).

 ### Styling